HameedView/alx-pre_course/0x01-git/README.md

-# Update README ths is alx pre course
+# ths is alx pre course